murzilaka2/HeroseAdobe/README.md

 - Introduced Guild Management tools, including member recruitment, applications, leadership transfer, member removal, and guild administration.
 - Added Guild progression and leveling, allowing guilds to grow stronger and unlock new opportunities through their buildings and activities.
 - A Reputation and Quest system has been added.
 The hero can complete various quests that affect his reputation.
 Reputation influences the surrounding world and the events that take place within it.

+## Heroes Adobe — v1.0.0 Release

+Welcome to Areldor
+After a long journey of development and testing, Heroes Adobe officially launches with version 1.0.0.
+Heroes Adobe is a browser-based text MMORPG set in the fantasy world of Areldor, where every hero can forge their own path.
+Explore a dangerous and evolving world, fight monsters and other players, master professions, build your fortune, join guilds, control territories, and shape your reputation through your actions.